Exabel/api/exabel/graph/doc/relationships.rst

 -------------------
 ..  http:post:: /v1/relationshipTypes/{relationshipTypeId}/relationships

-    :<json string fromEntity: The entity resource name of the start point of the relationship (required) :<json string toEntity: The entity resource name of the end point of the relationship (required) :<json string description: Relationship description
+    :resqson string fromEntity: The entity resource name of the start point of the relationship (required)
+    :resqson string toEntity: The entity resource name of the end point of the relationship (required)
+    :resqson string description: Relationship description
-    :<json object properties: Relationship properties
+    :resqson object properties: Relationship properties

-    :>json string parent: Relationship type resource name :>json string fromEntity: The entity resource name of the start point of the relationship :>json string toEntity: The entity resource name of the end point of the relationship :>json string description: Relationship description
+    :resjson string parent: Relationship type resource name
+    :resjson string fromEntity: The entity resource name of the start point of the relationship
+    :resjson string toEntity: The entity resource name of the end point of the relationship
+    :resjson string description: Relationship description
-    :>json object properties: Relationship properties
+    :resjson object properties: Relationship properties

 ..  http:example:: curl wget python-requests